inetic/deflect-ouisync-mirrors/README.md

 1. Create a repository and put files into it
 2. Start seeding existing repository over ouisync and nginx

-Use create a repository use the script `~/creator/create-repo.sh`.
-When you run it it'll create a new repo, mount it to `~/creator/ouisync/www`.
-It'll will also start seeding it right a way.
+To create a repository use the script `~/creator/create-repo.sh`.
+It'll create a new repo, mount it to `~/creator/ouisync/www` and will start seeding it right a way.

 The script will halt so you'll need to connect to docker from another terminal or use `tmux` to copy files to the mounted folder.